How To Stop Resource Guarding – By Dan Evans

 To make matters worse, an untrained dog will often go to extreme lengths to make sure nothing comes between them and their treasured possession.

-This is also where the techniques Alexa discusses inside the K9 Training Institute’s free online workshop really come in handy.
+This is also where the techniques Doggy Dan discusses inside My Everyday Dog Training Tools really come in handy. (see link below)

 Not only will you learn how to stop unwanted behaviors like resource guarding, but you’ll also discover simple, highly effective calming exercises to keep your dog’s emotions in check.

-So if you haven’t had a chance to check out the workshop, check out the link below…
+So if you haven’t had a chance to check out the training, check out the link below…

 How to Spot the Signs of Resource Guarding